ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 ## Description of Course

-Introduction to computing for incoming astronomy and astrophysics graduate students.
+This course provides an introduction to statistical and computational methods in astronomy and astrophysics for incoming graduate students.
-Course will cover basics of programming in Python and C++, including commonly-used libraries for astronomical research, an introduction to computer hardware including coprocessors such as GPUs, and some introductory concepts from computer science.
+It covers the basics of programming in Python and C/C++, including fundamental concepts of computer hardware, commonly used statistical and numerical methods, software libraries for astronomical research, and selected topics in computer science and software engineering.

 ### Course Prerequisites or Co-requisites